Alondra87/Awesome-book-ES6/README.md

 # Awesome Books ES6

-> In this project, I will restructure Awesome books app code.
-The goal is to make it more organized by using modules.
+> In this project, In this project I built Awesome books app code.
+The goal was to make it more organized by using modules.

 ## Built With